department-of-veterans-affairs/vets-design-system-documentation/src/_experimental-design/experimental-design-template.md

 title: Experimental pattern name
 draft: true
 ---
-Suggested by: your name and team/contract
+Suggested by: your name
+Team/contract: your team
+Product/application/form: describe where your Experimental component/pattern will live

 # Experimental pattern name